animatedmax/spring-data-geode/src/main/markdown/index.md

 <div class="paragraph">

-Building on the earlier examples, the client’s `application.properties` file would define the following set of properties:
+Building on the earlier examples, the client's `application.properties` file would define the following set of properties:

 </div>